atenger/onchain-writing-hackathon-framework/docs/overview.md

 ## Structure of a Writing Hackathon
 - **Theme or Prompt**: A central theme or series of prompts guide the content creation.
 - **Timeframe**: Participants are given a specific amount of time (e.g., 24 hours, a week) to create their submissions.
-- **Submissions**: At the end of the event, participants submit their work
+- **Submissions**: At the end of the event, participants publish their submissions onchain.